- Jul 9, 2019

 Even if you’re just starting out as a videographer, there are a few tips and tricks that the most seasoned video makers use that will make your videos come out looking professional.

-All the way from choosing the right equipment to picking the best music for amateur videographer projects, there’s a lot you can do to make your final project look better than ever — all while still on a budget.
+All the way from choosing the right equipment to finding tools for pre-production (like this storyboard template), there’s a lot you can do to make your final project look better than ever — all while still on a budget.

 Don’t let a lack of experience stop you from pursuing your goals as an amateur videographer.
 Continuing to work, trying new things, and improving your projects is the only way you’re going to go from being an amateur to being a true professional.

 Why Do So Many Amateur Videographers Focus on Equipment?

 Even before lots of amateur videographers get to the meat of post-production — the part of the process where you’re picking the best shots, choosing music for a video, and the project actually starts to take shape — they get caught up in equipment.

 Ask anyone in the creative production field, and they’ll tell you it’s really tempting to focus your energy on equipment.

 Having the best cameras and the best mics will make your project better, right?
 Paying gobs of money to have access to the latest pop songs on the radio will take your project to the next level, right?

 It’s a tempting train of thought, but maybe not for the reasons you think.
 When people start out placing a huge focus on needing expensive equipment or expensive rights to music for amateur videographer projects, they’re really putting the cart before the horse.

 Before you get the fanciest camera, you need to know how to make a great shot.
 Before you buy the most expensive microphone, make sure the dialogue in your script is worth recording.